eleweek/WatchPeopleCode/README.md

 GA_TRACKING_CODE=
 ```

-Then try `foreman run python app.py run`
+Then try `foreman run python runapp.py run`

-To create database with proper tables, you can import `db` from app.py and run `db.create_all()`.
-Then run `foreman run python app.py db heads` to see the last revision number and run `foreman run python app.py db stamp <last revision number>` to stamp your database, so you can use migrations in the future.
+To create database with proper tables, you can import `db` from wpc package  and run `db.create_all()`.
+Then run `foreman run python runapp.py db heads` to see the last revision number and run `foreman run python runapp.py db stamp <last revision number>` to stamp your database, so you can use migrations in the future.